 By Kungu Al-mahadi Adam

-The writer is Ugandan Journalist with passion for current African affairs
+The Writer is a Ugandan Journalist with passion for current African affairs.